alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 * `jge` corresponds to `>=`
 * `je` corresponds to `==`
 * `jne` corresponds to `!=`
-Thus, using the `cmp` and `jmp` instructions, you can implement conditional control flow to jump to different code branches depending on the value of some register.
+Thus, using the `cmp` instruction and the jump-family of instructions, you can implement conditional control flow to jump to different code branches depending on the value of some register.

+There are other jump instructions you can use as well as other instructions that set flags, but this subset suffices for our purposes today.

 ### Syscalls

 I mentioned before that to perform many common operations, such as opening, reading from, writing to, and closing files, we will have to interface with the operating system.
-This is because the operation manages all of the hardware in a computer, including storage, and thus the operating system manages the filesystem.
+This is because the operating system manages all of the hardware in a computer, including storage, and thus the operating system manages the filesystem.
 Thus, if we want to interact with files, we must work with the operating system.
 Whenever you open a file in a higher level language, it is ultimately interfacing with the operating system in this way.

-As we are working with Linux in our code, we will use the *syscall* interface.
+As we are working with Linux in our code, we will use the *system call* interface.
 This is ultimately rather simmple.
-We will just have to move some data into specific registers to tell the *Linux kernel* what operation we want to perform, as well as supply data to perform that operation, and then we use the `syscall` instruction.
+We will just have to move some data into specific registers to tell the Linux kernel what operation we want to perform, as well as supply data to perform that operation, and then we use the `syscall` instruction.

 Each syscall has a corresponding number.
 The ones that we will use are: